Published on May 3, 2022

 Related article: The 8 Best Shoes for Neuropathy in 2022

-Nerve damage caused by peripheral neuropathy can be very painful and unfortunately, the standard treatments often fail at providing relief.
+Nerve damage caused by peripheral neuropathy can be excruciating, and unfortunately, the standard treatments often fail at providing relief.

 Vibration is showing great promise as an alternative pain management therapy.
 Even though research is still limited on the effects of vibration on neuropathy, it is claimed to have helped reduce neuropathy symptoms and slow down the progression of nerve damage for numerous patients.